-Set to run unopposed in November, Boyd now faces misdemeanor charges of stealing the signs and a possible suspension from the Illinois bar.
+Boyd, who is for now still set to run unopposed in November, faces misdemeanor charges of stealing the signs and a possible suspension from the Illinois bar.

 Court hearings on the horizon, Boyd's lawyer told the Tribune yesterday he is confident his client, "a great guy," will be cleared of any alleged crime.
 Boyd himself has gone a step further, saying the cops lied in their report.

-Whatever Boyd’s fate, he might find some comfort in seeing alleged actions take their place in the annals of American political “dirty tricks.”
+Whatever Boyd's fate, he might find some comfort in his alleged actions taking their place in a long line of political "dirty tricks."